Story 📖

 After pitching several ideas, we decided to start with something simple so that we could both learn: building a calculator for the iPad, which for some reason, to this day, the iPad does not come with a calculator.
 We worked on the calculator and slowly over time the gibberish looking lines of code started to make a little more sense.

 After releasing the calculator, we did not become millionaires, but we did manage to get over 30,000 downloads.
-This experience had a profound impact on me because I got to experience the process identifying a problem/need, coming up with a solution to address the problem, building the tech with code, and publishing it on a platform that instantly made it available to millions of people around the world.
+This experience had a profound impact on me because I got to experience the process of identifying a problem/need, brainstorming ideas to address the problem, building the technical solution, and publishing it on a platform that instantly made it available to millions of people around the world.
 This experience taught me that programming isn’t just a tool, it’s a platform for enacting meaningful change.

 A screenshot of iCalculator on the App Store